We all want maximum value for what we get.

 But if your answer is no, try to build a mixture of links that keep you off Google’s list of suspicious websites.

-(And remember, you can grab a risk-free 30-day trial of Monitor Backlinks here to start tracking your backlinks right away—no credit card required.)
+(And remember, you can grab a no-risk free trial of Monitor Backlinks here to start tracking your backlinks right away—no credit card required.)